vvo/iron-session/README.md

 `req.session` is automatically populated with the right types so .save() and .destroy() can be called on it.

 But you might want to go further and type your session data also.
+So you can get autocompletion on `session.user` for example.
 To do so, use [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation):

 ```ts
 declare module "iron-session" {